jackiehjm/stx-docs/doc/source/updates/kubernetes/populating-the-storage-area.rst

         $ sudo sw-patch query

-    The update state is *Available* now, indicating that it is included in the storage area.
+    The update state displays *Available*, indicating that it is included in the storage area.
 Further details about the updates can be retrieved as
     follows: